CoBoosting

 CoBoost is a semi-supervised training algorithm proposed by Collins and Singer in 1999.
-The original application for the algorithm was the task of Named Entity Classification using very weak learners.
-It can be used for performing semi-supervised learning in cases in which there exist redundancy in features.
+The original application for the algorithm was the task of named-entity recognition using very weak learners, but it can be used for performing semi-supervised learning in cases where data features may be redundant.

 It may be seen as a combination of co-training and boosting.
 Each example is available in two views (subsections of the feature set), and boosting is applied iteratively in alternation with each view using predicted labels produced in the alternate view on the previous iteration.
 CoBoosting is not a valid boosting algorithm in the PAC learning sense.

 Motivation

 CoBoosting was an attempt by Collins and Singer to improve on previous attempts to leverage redundancy in features for training classifiers in a semi-supervised fashion.
 CoTraining, a seminal work by Blum and Mitchell, was shown to be a powerful framework for learning classifiers given a small number of seed examples by iteratively inducing rules in a decision list.
 The advantage of CoBoosting to CoTraining is that it generalizes the CoTraining pattern so that it could be used with any classifier.
 CoBoosting accomplishes this feat by borrowing concepts from AdaBoost.

 In both CoTrain and CoBoost the training and testing example sets must follow two properties.
 The first is that the feature space of the examples can separated into two feature spaces (or views) such that each view is sufficiently expressive for classification.

 Formally, there exist two functions $f_1(x_1)$ and $f_2(x_2)$ such that for all examples $x=(x_1,x_2)$, $f_1(x_1)=f_2(x_2)=f(x)$.
 While ideal, this constraint is in fact too strong due to noise and other factors, and both algorithms instead seek to maximize the agreement between the two functions.
 The second property is that the two views must not be highly correlated.